- Crowdfunding can be a helpful fundraising tool for struggling small businesses.

+3. Tell your business’s story.

 People want to know who they’re giving their money to and why they should care.
 An authentic and memorable anecdote and your fundraising campaign can go a long way.
 Unprecedented hardship has hit many small businesses, and it’s important to be honest and express your needs.

 Mahesh said you should explain who your business is and why it’s important for you to have these funds.
 “When creating a campaign, it’s essential to be as detailed as possible.
 People want to help but might be hesitant if your story is unclear.
 Be genuine and transparent.”

 4. Create a promotion video for your campaign.

 Videos perform much better in terms of audience interaction than infographics or images.
-A good video, complete with sounds and narration, will help pull donors in and be an effective marketing tool for your campaign.
+A good video with sounds and narration will help pull donors in and be an effective marketing tool for your campaign.

 However, before you put your video out there, Yaniv Masjedi, CMO at Nextiva, a business phone company, suggests getting feedback from your peers.
 “Make sure that before the video goes out to market, it has virtually no lapses or boring parts.”

 5. Use your email list to promote your campaign.